-Using Slides 13-16, students should suggest how tolerance can be better encouraged in the UK.
+Finally, student should suggest how tolerance can be better encouraged in the UK.

-Activity: Divide the students into pairs and assign a different societal group to each pair - Individuals, Communities, the Government.
+Divide the students into pairs and assign a different societal group to each pair - Individuals, Communities, the Government.
 There will be a third of the students in the class discussing each group, after some initial pair discussion you may wish to ask these students to work in a larger group.

 Ask students to make their own list of ideas about how we can encourage a more tolerant society.
-Then give each pair the relevant PowerPoint slides to discuss.
+Then give each pair the relevant ppt slide to discuss - Slides 15 - 17.